sumnerevans/sumnerevans.com/content/posts/programming/2022-advent-of-code/index.md

 </details>

-My 6\*, 6\*\* performance on the Mines leaderboard has me in 8th place currently.
+My 6\*, 6\*\* performance on the Mines leaderboard has me in 8th place currently with 506 points.
 I'm hoping that there are some harder algorithmic questions later on so that I can pass up Jayden and Eugin and catch up with Sam and Keshav, but with how slowly I've been solving, that's still a pretty tall order.

 # Day 6: Tuning Trouble